codeigniter4/CodeIgniter4/user_guide_src/source/libraries/validation.rst

    be someone else's existing username, or perhaps even a reserved word.
    Etc.
 #.
 Sanitize the data for security.
 #.
-Pre-format the data if needed (Does the data need to be trimmed?
-HTML
+Pre-format the data if needed.
-   encoded?
-Etc.)
 #.
 Prep the data for insertion in the database.

 Although there is nothing terribly complex about the above process, it